 For example, in Go, you have the freedom to reference just about any package (directory) in any repository with ease.
 There are mechanisms to automatically download any remote code and use it, via the new modules features.
 For Go, it is just as easy to use monorepos or polyrepos for code imports.

-In Java, on the other hand, you cannot simply import a GitHub repository - you have to first publish a JAR to an artifactory, and then reference that JAR in your Java-specific build file.
+In Java, on the other hand, you cannot simply import a GitHub repository - you have to first publish a JAR to an repository, and then reference that JAR in your Java-specific build file.
 So it becomes far easier to reference a package in the same repository than across repositories setup-wise.
 But the code can become unwieldy.
 For this reason, some Java monorepo layouts tend to stick with segmenting the code across separate modules, each possibly producing separate artifacts.
 See for example multi-module Maven builds.

 package.json.
 Lerna is one such tool.